On noncommutative extensions of linear logic: Sequent calculus

 Also, recall from the preceding section that any decorated sequent calculus derivation translates to an ScMLL proof-net.
 Similarly, an MLL sequent derivation translates to an MLL proof-net.
 In both cases we denote the proof-net obtained from a derivation $\sigma$ as $T(\sigma)$.

-\bl There is a {\bf sequentialization} map from cut-free proof-nets to cut-free ScMLL sequent proofs which sends a proof-net $\rho$ of a decorated sequent $\Theta$ to a decorated sequent calculus derivation $\pi(\rho)$ of $\Theta$. \el {\bf Proof} There exists a sequentialization map sending a cut-free MLL proof-net of a sequent $\Gamma$ to a cut-free MLL derivation of $\Gamma$.
+\begin{lem} There is a {\bf sequentialization} map from cut-free proof-nets to cut-free ScMLL sequent proofs which sends a proof-net $\rho$ of a decorated sequent $\Theta$ to a decorated sequent calculus derivation $\pi(\rho)$ of $\Theta$. \end{lem}

+\begin{proof} There exists a sequentialization map sending a cut-free MLL proof-net of a sequent $\Gamma$ to a cut-free MLL derivation of $\Gamma$.
 Let us denote this map as $\pi$.
 Then for any MLL proof-net $\rho$ we have $T\circ\pi(\rho)=\rho$.

-Now let $\rho$ be a cut-free ScMLL proof-net of a decorated sequent $\Gamma$, and let $\rho'$ be its commutative projection.